A Model Family: Casting

 In January 2021 it was reported that Jung Woo was considering to appear in the series.
-In April 2021 it was reported that Park Hee-soon will joined the cast replacing the role of So Ji-sub, who is known to have declined his appearance.
+In April 2021 it was reported that Park Hee-soon would join the cast replacing the role of So Ji-sub, who is known to have declined his appearance.
 On August 31, 2021, they were officially joined by Yoon Jin-seo and Park Ji-yeon, casting lineup was announced by releasing photos.